 When we started out, I didn't really have this system in place but I did have a training situation.
 I spoke in front of a group of people and someone asked me to put it down as notes.
 I didn't have a name for the book but I called it, The Brain Audit.
 Then we started selling the book.
 As a result of the book, we started getting revenue from leverage which was just the book.
 It was just a 16-page book at that point in time but we started getting the revenue from the book.

-That is the three-prong system in a nutshell.
+That is the business plan you need—Three-Prong System.
 It's leverage, training and consulting.
 One-on-one, one-to-many and once recorded and sold forever.